Cameron Menzies: 2025

 Menzies qualified for the 2025 PDC World Championship as the highest unseeded player on the Pro Tour Order of Merit.
 However, a visibly emotional Menzies was eliminated in the first round, losing 3–1 to Leonard Gates.

 In late January, Menzies was one of eight players to qualify for the PDC World Masters through the preliminary rounds; he defeated Berry van Peer, Ricky Evans and Gian van Veen en route.
 At the tournament, he won his opening match 3–1 against Dave Chisnall but was beaten 4–1 by Nathan Aspinall in the second round.
 In April, he won his second PDC ranking title by defeating Peter Wright 8–3 in the final of Players Championship 11.
 Menzies reached his second PDC major quarter-final at the World Grand Prix following a 3–1 win over Rob Cross in the second round.
 He was eliminated in a 3–1 defeat to eventual runner-up Luke Humphries.

+2026

+In the first round of the 2026 World Championship, Menzies lost 3–2 to Charlie Manby.
+As Manby celebrated, Menzies began punching the underside of a drinks table on stage out of frustration, cutting his right hand open in the process.
+He was subsequently taken to hospital.
+Menzies later apologised for his behaviour, revealing that his uncle had recently died but that it was "no excuse for what [he] did on the stage".
+He represented Scotland for the first time at the World Cup of Darts, qualifying ahead of Peter Wright to team with Gary Anderson.
+The pair reached the semi-finals, where they were beaten by eventual champions England.

+Menzies won his third PDC ranking title at Players Championship 23 in July, defeating Cristo Reyes 8–5 in the final.
+Later that month, he won his opening match at the World Matchplay by beating second seed Luke Humphries 10–7, completing the upset victory with a 170 checkout.
+During his second-round match against Ross Smith, Menzies began feeling unwell and was taken off the stage.
+The match was abandoned and Smith received a place in the quarter-finals, with the PDC later revealing that Menzies had been experiencing high blood pressure, which led to dizziness and him subsequently fainting.

 Personal life

 Menzies played as a goalkeeper for Scottish football club Lugar Boswell Thistle.
 He is a supporter of Rangers.

-Menzies has dated fellow darts player Fallon Sherrock since 2021.
-In May 2025, Menzies revealed that he quit his day job as a plumber to focus on darts full-time.
+Menzies dated fellow darts player Fallon Sherrock from 2021 to 2025.
+In May 2025, Menzies revealed that he had quit his day job as a plumber to focus on darts full-time.